 There is one thing about special Sundays that I’m absolutely sure about.
 Our regular congregation and our unchurched guests need to hear a clear presentation of the good news message of Jesus Christ.
 Pastor, that’s what your congregation needs on holidays, holy days, and high attendance emphasis days.

-So let me share three things that make for a great special-day sermon.
+So let me share three surprising tips for a great special day sermon.

 1. You need simple content for this special day.

 Assume you will have guests present who are unchurched and have little biblical literacy.
 That being said, this is not the time for supposing five theories on the three days between Good Friday and Resurrection Sunday.
 Don’t try to make connections between ancient paganism and our modern celebrations.
 Save those intellectual pieces for another teaching session with your core believers.
 And please don’t make snide remarks about those who only come to church on these special days.
 That criticism does nothing to help their souls.

 On a special day, let the simplicity of Scripture speak, and let Jesus Christ be the star of your message.
 Share some heartfelt illustrations and maybe even the three-minute version of your personal testimony.

 Enjoy the opportunity and be gracious in your delivery of the Good News.